 Today, the original property is bisected by Monroe Street and the Montgomery Park office complex at Washington Boulevard, with Carroll Park proper to the east and the golf course section occupying what had been the western edge of the plantation.
 Its potential cannot be overstated as a prime tourism destination and heritage gateway only ten minutes from Inner Harbor attractions, and within blocks of I-95 and the Baltimore / Washington Parkway.

 Today, if the park is known at all, it is from Mount Clare, a 1754 Georgian mansion — the only remaining structure from the colonial period.
 At the time, it was the princely centerpiece of a

-“necklace” of attached buildings that stretched 350 feet across the top of the hill.
+“necklace” of attached buildings that stretched 350 feet across the top of the hill in Carroll Park.
 It was surrounded by many other features, including quarters for the workers, and by falling gardens, orchards, vineyards, fields of wheat, pastures, and everywhere enslaved people and others working.